Fort Sill Graduation Dates 2024: What You Need to Know

 • Resource management expertise

-This course emphasizes critical thinking and decision-making.
-You’ll tackle challenging scenarios that test your ability to lead at higher levels.
+This course emphasizes critical thinking and decision-making, presenting challenging scenarios that test your leadership at advanced levels.

-SLC usually lasts about 6 weeks and includes both classroom and practical exercises.
-You’ll graduate ready to serve as a senior advisor to officers and mentor junior NCOs.
+SLC usually spans about 6 weeks and combines classroom learning with practical exercises, preparing you to serve as a senior advisor to officers and mentor junior NCOs.

 Support Services and Facilities